MattFryer/Hassio-Addons/Omada-Controller/DOCS.md

 The following is a list of planned improvements to this add-on.
 They are provided in no specific order and without any guarantees or commitments to provide such features.

-* Support SSL certificated of the host Home Assistant environment.
+* Support SSL certificates of the host Home Assistant environment.

 [install-url]: https://my.home-assistant.io/redirect/supervisor_addon?addon=d1f42497_omada_controller